 20. Step back, admire your mailbox, and watch it come to life!

 I loved making my son’s Blue’s Clues mailbox for his 2nd birthday.
-We were able to use the mailbox for cards at his birthday party and it is a fun mailbox for him to play with after.
+We were able to use the mailbox for birthday cards at his birthday party and it is a fun mailbox for him to play with after.
 The special features I added to the mailbox made it even more fun and our little clue-finder loved opening it to pull out his cards at his birthday party.

 Comment below to share your DIY mailbox!